lingtalfi/QuickPdo/README.md

 false\|\PDOStatement    | freeQuery( stmt, array markers?)                  | Returns the \PDOStatement query in case of success false\|int              | freeStmt( stmt, array markers?)                             | Returns the number of affected lines in case of success false\|int              | freeExec( stmt )                                            | Returns the number of affected lines in case of success.
-This is not a prepared request, it calls pdo->exec directly array                   | getErrors( )                                            | Returns an array of errorArray (0: SQLSTATE error code, 1: Driver-specific error code, 2: Driver-specific error message, 3: class method name) array                   | getLastError ( )                                            | Returns the last errorArray (see getErrors method for a definition of errorArray) string                  | getQuery ( )                                            | Returns the current query
+This is not a prepared request, it calls pdo->exec directly bool                    | transaction( transactionCallback )                        | Executes a transaction and returns whether or not the transaction was successful array                   | getErrors( )                                            | Returns an array of errorArray (0: SQLSTATE error code, 1: Driver-specific error code, 2: Driver-specific error message, 3: class method name) array                   | getLastError ( )                                            | Returns the last errorArray (see getErrors method for a definition of errorArray) string                  | getQuery ( )                                            | Returns the current query